Sangarshanan/sangarshanan.github.io/_posts/2025-02-25-connecting-python-with-ableton.md

     - music-tech
 ---

-Okay, so if you've ever seen me rocking a T-shirt, there's like a 90% chance I snagged it at a Pycon.
-So yeah, I'm kinda obsessed with using Python for *everything* lol.
-I've been messing around with Ableton lately, trying to add "DAW guru" to my list of skills.
-And the first thing I wondered was: **Can I control this thing with Python?**
+I've been messing around with Ableton lately and the first thing I wondered was: **Can I control this thing with Python?**

 Turns out, there are two ways to do this.
 The first (and easiest) is sending MIDI signals to Ableton.
 The second, which takes a bit more setup, is actually talking to Ableton directly – querying and controlling the interface.
 This is where OSC comes in, and Live has an API for it.

-Let's dive into sending MIDI first!

 ## Sending MIDI data to Ableton Live